Back to BlogTrade Licenses

 • DED Dubai: Renewal opens 90 days before expiry.
 Recommended to start 60 days out.

-• ADDED Abu Dhabi: Renewal window opens 90 days in advance.
+• ADDED Abu Dhabi: Renewal can typically begin around 90 days before expiry, with a 30-day post-expiry grace period.
 Some activities require third-party NOCs that add 2–3 weeks.

 • RAK DED: Renewal can be initiated up to 90 days before expiry.